florianprs/Stream_RPI_Youtube/README.md

 ```

-You can find the specifications of each terms to this link : ` http://www.ffmpeg.org/ffmpeg.html `
+You can find the specifications of each term to this link : ` http://www.ffmpeg.org/ffmpeg.html `

 After that, save and exit

 	ctrl+x

-Now, you will start a command to stream directry on your YouTube channel.
+Now, you can start the command to stream directly to your YouTube channel.

 	bash stream2youtube.sh

 ### 6. Check your stream on YouTube

- Return on your YouTube channel (like before : connect you to you YouTube channel.
+ Return on your YouTube channel (like before : connect you to your YouTube channel.
 Then, go to creator studio.
 Next, go to live streaming. ).
 And, you will have normally your live streaming on your YouTube channel.
-Congratulation !
+Congratulation!